-Safety Net at Nashville Humane Association (NHA) exists to preserve the human-animal bond by providing a resource response to both every-day challenges and often overwhelming crises.
+Safety Net – The Resource Center of Nashville Humane Association – exists to preserve the human-animal bond by providing a resource response to both every-day challenges and often overwhelming crises.
 Resources relating to behavioral, training and rehoming guidance in addition to resource referrals for community cats, veterinary care, housing assistance and human services are provided in-shelter, online, by phone and through partners in our community.
-Services and programs such as our Pet Food and Supply Bank, Training for Forever program, Low-Cost Spay and Neuter Clinic (currently closed) and Directory of Resources grant access to care to the most vulnerable populations, often those who face the greatest barriers and most harmful stigmas in our community.
+Services and programs such as our weekly Darcy Lashinsky Memorial Food Bank, Training for Forever program, Low-Cost Spay and Neuter Clinic Rover, Finder-to-Foster program, Temporary Care program and Directory of Resources grant access to care to the most vulnerable populations, often those who face the greatest barriers and most harmful stigmas in our community.
 As we expand, our aim remains clear – to preserve the human-animal bond, improve access to care and reduce barriers therein.

-In response to the TN tornadoes that occurred in March 2020, we not only supplied thousands of donations on-site to individuals in need but also provided mass donations to the following organizations: Hermitage New Hope Baptist, Lee Chapel, Grace Place, Evans Hill Missionary Baptist, South New Hope Church Hermitage, Springdale Elementary, Mt.
-Gillian, Pearl Cohn High School, East Park Center, Hadley Com Center, Greater Missionary Church, SAFPAW, Little Pantry, East CAN, Calvary Critters, McGruder Resource Center, Meharry Medical College’s REACH Program, Restoration Rescue and various county shelters across Tennessee with many of these organizations remaining our partners today!
+In response to the TN tornadoes that occurred in March 2020, we not only supplied thousands of donations on-site to individuals in need but also provided mass donations to the following organizations: Lee Chapel, Grace Place, Evans Hill Missionary Baptist, New Hope Church, Springdale Elementary, Mt.
+Gillian, Pearl Cohn High School, East Park Center, Hadley Com Center, Greater Missionary Church, SAFPAW, The Little Pantry That Could, East CAN, Calvary Critters, McGruder Resource Center, Meharry Medical College’s REACH Program, Bellevue Community Food Bank, Restoration Rescue and various county shelters across Tennessee with many of these organizations remaining our partners today!